ZecHub/zechub/site/Privacy_Tools/GrapheneOS.md

 **Regular Backups** Perform regular backups of your data in case of device loss or data corruption.

-**Encrypt Storage** If not enabled by default, encrypt your device’s storage to protect your data if the device is lost or stolen.
+**Encrypt Storage** If not enabled by default, encrypt your device storage to protect your data if the device is lost or stolen.

 **Secure Lock Screen** Use a secure lock screen, such as a PIN, password, or biometric authentication, to prevent unauthorized access.